supathdhitalGEO/FIMserv/README.md

 Although not mandatory,
 **we strongly recommend users create a virtual environment and install this package on that virtual environment to avoid the conflict between system dependencies and package dependencies.**

+**‼️ If your system doesnot have git, install it first.
+Download link of git for windows or MacOS: https://git-scm.com/downloads**
 ```bash
 #creating a virtual environment using conda
 conda create --name fimserve python==3.10